shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 - If any CRITICAL, cap at 59
 - MAJOR: −12 each (cap −36)
 - MINOR: −2 each (cap −8)
+- **Recall penalty**:
-- recall < 0.90: −15  (NOTE: For long documents >30k chars, use 0.85 threshold instead)
+  - If source length ≤ 30,000 chars AND recall < 0.90: −15
+  - If source length > 30,000 chars AND recall < 0.85: −15
+  - Long documents have lower threshold due to complexity
-- precision < 0.85: −10  (NOTE: Changed from 0.90 to account for deduplication)
+- precision < 0.85: −10
 - Article-level dedup failure (duplicates present, excluding treaty decimal exception): −15 Additional priorities:
 - Any provisionNumberKey error: −10 (one time)